null

 Los Angeles in the 1960s and 70s was the pop culture capital of the world—a movie factory, a music factory, a dream factory.
 Eve Babitz was the ultimate factory girl, a pure product of LA.

-The goddaughter of Igor Stravinsky and a graduate of Hollywood High, Babitz posed in 1963, at age twenty, playing chess with the French artist Marcel Duchamp.
+The goddaughter of Igor Stravinsky and a graduate of Hollywood High, Babitz, age twenty, posed for a photograph with French artist Marcel Duchamp in 1963.
+They were seated at a chess board, deep in a game.
 She was naked; he was not.
-The photograph, cheesecake with a Dadaist twist, made her an instant icon of art and sex.
-Babitz spent the rest of the decade rocking and rolling on the Sunset Strip, honing her notoriety.
+The picture, cheesecake with a Dadaist twist, made her an instant icon of art and sex.
+She spent the rest of the decade on the Sunset Strip, rocking and rolling, and honing her notoriety.
 There were the album covers she designed: for Buffalo Springfield and the Byrds, to name but a few.
 There were the men she seduced: Jim Morrison, Ed Ruscha, Harrison Ford, to name but a very few.

 Then, at nearly thirty, her It girl days numbered, Babitz was discovered—as a writer—by Joan Didion.
 She would go on to produce seven books, usually billed as novels or short story collections, always autobiographies and confessionals.
-Under-known and under-read during her career, she’s since experienced a breakthrough.
-Now in her mid-seventies, she’s on the cusp of literary stardom and recognition as an essential—as the essential—LA writer.
-Her prose achieves that American ideal: art that stays loose, maintains its cool, and is so sheerly enjoyable as to be mistaken for simple entertainment.
+Her prose achieved that American ideal: art that stayed loose, maintained its cool; art so sheerly enjoyable as to be mistaken for simple entertainment.
+Yet somehow the world wasn’t paying attention.
+Babitz languished.

-For Babitz, life was slow days, fast company until a freak fire in the 90s turned her into a recluse, living in a condo in West Hollywood, where Lili Anolik tracked her down in 2012.
-Anolik’s elegant and provocative new book is equal parts biography and detective story.
+Anolik’s elegant and provocative book is equal parts biography and detective story.
 It is also on dangerously intimate terms with its subject: artist, writer, muse, and one-woman zeitgeist, Eve Babitz.

 Details